 It requires more than a physical exam to fully understand your pet’s health and determine whether they are harboring any illnesses.

-Laboratory testing gives us more information about your pet’s health and helps us diagnose heartworm disease, kidney infections, intestinal worms, and more.
-When you see us for your pet’s yearly checkup, be sure to bring a fresh stool sample (no more than 2 hours old) to the appointment.
+Laboratory testing gives us more information about your pet’s health and helps us diagnose heartworm disease, kidney and liver diseases/infections, internal parasites, and more.
+When you see us for your pet’s yearly checkup, be sure to bring a fresh stool sample (no more than 24 hours old) to the appointment.

 Dogs and cats need to start their vaccinations early in life.
 Vaccines give pets heightened immunity to many different (and harmful) viruses, such as rabies, parvo, and distemper.
-One of our veterinarians can help you figure out which vaccines your pet will need to stay protected.
+One of our veterinarians will advise you regarding the vaccines necessary for your pet.

-Deworming is often necessary for puppies and kittens, who usually present to us with intestinal worms.
-Worms can be treated effectively with proper medication, and prevented for the long term with the appropriate pest control treatment.
+Deworming is often necessary for puppies and kittens, who frequently present to us with internal parasites.
+These parasites can be treated effectively with proper medication.
+They can also be effectively controlled with use of appropriate, routine preventives.

-Aside from viral diseases, fleas, ticks, and heartworms are also a notable threat to your pet’s health.
-Ticks can transmit harmful diseases to pets and people, and heartworms can kill if left untreated.
-Parasite activity is remarkably constant throughout the year here in the Oklahoma City region, which is why we strongly recommend year-round protection with high-quality pest preventatives.
+Fleas, ticks, and heartworms are a notable threat to your pet’s health.
+Ticks can transmit harmful diseases to pets and people, and heartworms will kill if left untreated.
+Parasite activity is remarkably constant throughout the year in Oklahoma.
+We strongly recommend year-round protection with appropriate parasiticides.